Documentation

 • descr sometimes contains the address of the NIC Object

-• country contains the country code in ISO format (ISO 3166) - RIPE list of country codes (opens in a new tab)
+• country contains the country code in ISO format (ISO 3166)

 • geoloc contains the latitude and longitude which can be used directly